sustrik/grison/README.md

 Solves the following problems:

 * Loops in the graph.
-* Nodes in the graph referenced via interface rather than a pointer to a concrete type.
+* Encoding and decoding of interface types.

 Given that there's no obvious "starting point" in a graph and, in fact, there may not be a single node from which all the other nodes are reachable,